Just added to your cart

 Paint pens are also made out of different pigments to produce a durable finish on any surface they are applied on.

 They can also be differentiated based on the pigments and surfaces they work best on.
 For glossy photographs, pen paints that are bold and thick are used to make subtle sheen details and highlights that are fade resistant.

 The best paint pens for fabrics produce a vibrant and textured finish, and they are made out of pigments that can resist feathering.
 They work best on white and pastel colors and also on thin fabrics like white cotton.

 Acrylic paint pens work perfectly on plastic surfaces and light-colored surfaces to produce a shiny mirror-like finish once it dries up.
-They are also ideal for rock paintings, wood paintings, ceramic, and also glass paintings.
+They are also ideal for stonem, wood paintings, ceramic, glass and also t-shirt painting.

 Paint markers are best on nonporous surfaces and are commonly used for street art.
 They are highly pigmented and can also be used on other surfaces like paper, canvas, and metal.
 Paint markers were inspired by the spray technique of street art, and their pigments were designed to last long.

-Oil-based paint pens, also known as permanent markers, are used to create paintings on stone and metals, and their pigments are much harder to remove from surfaces when compared to water-based paint pens or markers.
+Oil-based paint pens, also known as permanent markers, are used to create paintings on metal and stone painting designs, and their pigments are much harder to remove from surfaces when compared to water-based paint pens or markers.

 With that being said, it is important to know that the pigments in paint pens differ in terms of longevity.

 And that is the reason why one of the tests to carry out for markers is lightfastness, which is the ability to resist color fading.
 Most art pieces made out of dye-based markers will fade over time as light, oxygen, and humidity gradually break the chemical bonds of the molecules that produce the color.

 If you're planning to make drawings and paintings that you hope to preserve for decades, you should avoid using: